micheqn3/team-profile-generator/README.md

 ## Team Profile Generator

 This repository contains a team profile generator that is run through the command line using Node.js.
-The application will use the Inquirer package to present a set of questions to the user about each employee in their team, which will be categorized into these classes:
+The application will use the inquirer package to present a set of questions to the user about each employee in their team, which will be categorized into these classes: Employee (parent class), Engineer, Intern, Manager.
-- Employee (parent class)
-- Engineer (sub-class)
-- Intern (sub-class)
-- Manager (sub-class)

 The prompts will continue to ask the user whether they want to add another engineer, intern, or finish building their team.
 If they choose to finish building their team, the applcation will retrieve the user data and render an HTML document that lists the profiles of